 But wait, there’s more!

 There’s something called a roll center.
 The roll center is a point the body of the car tries to roll about.
 Or, more specifically, the point the center of gravity tries to roll about.
 So if you increase the distance between the roll center and center of gravity, you increase the roll couple, and therefore increase body roll given the same lateral force.
 So that’s fun, right?
 Generally speaking, lowering a car lowers the roll center.
-All else the same, this INCREASES body roll.
+All else the same, this INCREASES body roll, (although I’ll admit some of the extra roll will be offset by the lower center of gravity).
 With this little tidbit, we’ll move onto what’s called the camber curve.

 So, in conclusion, lowering your car too much will cause you to ride the bump stops, increase body roll, and reduce the amount of tread in contact with the road.
 Any of those three are cause for concern when lowering a car.
 Most of the time, when a car is lowered, all three come into play.
 And that’s just not functional.